 The study is a double-blind multicentre randomised controlled trial, aiming to recruit 211 patients over a two-year period.
-Randomisation will be at the level of the individual participants, minimising on radiologist performing the study procedure and whether the participant has had a previous radiological intervention in the access circuit or not.
+Randomisation will be at the level of the individual participants, minimising on radiologist performing the study procedure; whether the patient has had a previous radiological intervention in the access circuit or not; and whether the patient is currently on haemodialysis.
 Follow up will be variable and for a minimum of one year; and all patients will continue in the study until the last patient has completed one year of follow up.